Apply to this program through a central application. Review the sections below before you begin.

 Admission requirements - EDHH

-Students applying to the Master's program in EDHH will not be using the CSDCAS, but will need to apply through the MSU Graduate College.
-For more information on this please refer to the Graduate College web page at http://graduate.missouristate.edu.
+Students applying to the Master's program in EDHH will not be using the CSDCAS, but will need to apply through the MSU GradCas system.
+The application deadline is February 15 to be considered for the following fall semester.

 The number of students who can enter the program each year is limited.
 Admission to the program is competitive.

 Full admission to the program shall be based on the following components and application requirements/deadlines:

 - To be eligible to apply for admission to this program, a student must have an undergraduate degree in communication sciences and disorders, education, or related area.

 - The student must have a cumulative GPA of 3.00 or better (4.00 scale).
 Additionally, GPA within the CSD undergraduate major must be a 3.00 or better.

 - Graduate Record Examination.
 GRE scores are considered along with GPA and other application components.